 Robbins Pleads Guilty To Securities Fraud, Money Laundering, Convinced Victims To Invest Just Over $10 Million In Scheme

-Assistant U.S. Attorneys in the Utah U.S. Attorney’s Office are prosecuting the case.
-Special agents of the FBI and IRS-Criminal Investigation are conducting the investigation.
+Assistant U.S. Attorneys in the Utah U.S. Attorney’s Office prosecuted the case.
+Special agents of the FBI conducted the investigation.